arangodb/docs/3.9/graphs-smart-graphs.md

 ---------------------------------------

 Hybrid Disjoint SmartGraphs are like Hybrid SmartGraphs but also prohibit edges between vertices with different `smartGraphAttribute` values.
+This restriction makes it unnecessary to replicate the edge collections between SmartGraph collections and SatelliteCollections to all DB-Servers for local execution.
+They are sharded like the SmartGraph collections instead (`distributeShardsLike`).

 Getting started
 ---------------